mattcaron/homebrew_games/6mm_modern/notes.md

 ## Melee combat

+TL;DR - We use the melee rules, but you can use all the unit's weapons in melee.

 In the time period covered by these rules, swords are not a thing in any practical sense, and pistols are typically used as backup weapons, by officers, and by vehicle crew.
 As such, neither are really represented in game - it's all